swcarpentry/DEPRECATED-boot-camps/python/ipython/Readme.md

 ```

 Let's look up what some of these functions do.
 ? displays more information about each datatype/ function.
-Let's try str.swapcase()?.
+Let's try str.swapcase?.

 ```
-In [7]: str.swapcase()?
+In [7]: str.swapcase?
 Type:       method_descriptor
 String Form:<method 'swapcase' of 'str' objects>
 Namespace:  Python builtin